gortovenko/AWS/README.md

 <img width="514" alt="Screenshot 2023-05-25 at 1 11 28 PM" src="https://github.com/gortovenko/AWS/assets/59263138/4f510184-64e6-4149-b2eb-f6c379cc8e6e">

+Notice: I used VPC-peering service for vpc1-vpc2 and vpc2-vpc3.
 You can add Auto Scalling Group for EKS or EC2 (depends for your project).
 Subnets set like list of cidr block you can setup more cidr block and subnets will setup automatically.
 Minimum 2 cidr block for subnet_vpc1/subnet_vpc2(public/private) cuz availablility zone setup like "a" and "b" on the end of region.
 If you would be using in the future more than 2 subnets preferred to add more AZ as well.